A Wolf

 no beat.

-Like a pup, the wolf whimpers
+Like a pup, he whimpers

-in a makeshift den, starving, but satiated
+in the makeshift den,

-while dreaming of blood.
+dreaming of blood.

 He remembers feasting, resting with the pack.